The Big 3 Considerations When Choosing a Martial Arts School For Your Child

 Most martial arts schools have a discounted or free trial period.
 It's not always obvious if a school is a poor fit until you've been in it for a few weeks, so use that trial period well.

 As for contracts - some schools use them, some don't.
 I prefer shorter contracts but long ones are not necessarily bad.
-Make sure you completely understand all the terms, including what happens if your kid drops out.
+Make sure you completely understand all the terms, including what happens if your kid drops out (even temporarily for another sport - sometimes, you're obligated to keep paying the monthly fee even if your kid is on a break).

 Unless you live in a very small town or in a very rural place, there is usually more than one martial arts school around, and comparison shop them ALL so you get an idea of what's available in your area before you sign up your child.